uwe-app/app/site/faq.md

 ### Where can I get the source code?

 This is not an open-source project but has various dependencies that are Apache-2 or MIT.
-This project is a larger work and we will release some source code to comply with those licenses if you email `muji` at the domain name `tmpfs.org`.
+This project is a larger work and we will release some source code to comply with those licenses, see [contact](/contact/).

 ### Why not open-source?